Police calls for Tuesday, Dec. 10: Icy condition cause multiple accidents

 Tuesday

-12:57 a.m. – Deputies assisted State Patrol with an accident with injuries at Mile Marker 250
+12:57 a.m. – Deputies assisted State Patrol with an accident with injuries at mile marker 250 on Interstate 90.

 Winona Police Department